 What we liked

 AdLock is another ad blocker we found easy to use.
-You can easily toggle the app on and off or add exclusions to an allow list, that way you can support specific content creators while keeping the rest of your browsing ad-free.
+You can easily toggle the app on and off or add exclusions to an "allow list," supporting specific content creators while keeping the rest of your browsing ad-free.

 We were also impressed by AdLock's transparent privacy policy.
 Its written in plain language, making it easy for any to read, and it doesn't sell your data, even if you choose the free plan.
 AdLock only collects data for analytics and usage purposes.